pedrocrvz/earnest-ernest-marketplace/docs/avoiding_common_attacks.md

 ## DoS with (Unexpected) revert & Block Gas Limit

-We use pull over push to protect from this kind of attacks.
+Used pull over push to protect from this kind of attacks.

 ### Forcibly Sending Ether to a Contract